The goal of the Small Grants Program is to support civil society development in Belarus.

 Proposals will be evaluated on the following criteria:

-- Potential to contribute to the development of priority areas
+- Potential to contribute to the development of the priority areas above

-- Past experience of the NGO in successfully organizing and completing projects
+- Past experience in successfully organizing and completing planned activities

 - Grant activities may not violate Belarusian legislation.

 - Grants may not be used for partisan/political activity.

 - Grants are normally made on a one-time basis.
 Duplicative projects will not be supported.

 - Administrative expenses should be linked to specific grant activities, not fixed overhead costs.

 - Embassy Small Grants Program funds should not be used to pay for international travel.

 - Proposals should be in English and Belarusian (or Russian).